 From the Archives

-This is a collection of random collaborative works from previous fundraisers.
-Artists play an integral part of making Metalsmiths for Change advocacy efforts successful by dedicating their heart and materials towards creating these pieces.
+This is a collection of collaborative works from previous fundraisers.
+Artists play an integral part of making Metalsmiths for Change advocacy efforts successful by dedicating their time and materials towards creating these pieces.

-I hope these works of art continue to spark conversations and positive change for the Black community.
+These works of art are made to help continue conversations and positive change for the Black community.

 Say Their Names

 For our first series of auctions, we turned our attention to focus on Black lives lost to police brutality.
 We hope that by crafting these pieces, we spread much needed awareness to address police brutality, racial disparities and impunity in American policing.

 Individuals in the LGBTQ community are three times more likely to be jailed.
 That number is even higher for people who identify as Black and trans.

 For far too long, Black women have been pushed from the headlines, ignored, and mistreated.
 We acknowledged women, such as Mary Jane Richards, who worked with a spy ring run by abolitionist Elizabeth "Bet" Van Lew.
 Her photographic memory helped to gather intel from documentations and conversations available within the Confederate White House.
 Pretty badass, right?